isomerpages/imsilver/_get-one-on-one-assistance/0-overview.md

   </tr>
 </table>

-*Changes have been made to the event date/time.

 #### Digital Clinics<br>

 Get one-on-one assistance on how to use your smartphone.
 Click [Digital Clinics](/get-one-on-one-assistance/digital-clinics/) to find out more.<br>